What is Gearing?

 For example, a startup company with a high gearing ratio faces a higher risk of failing.
 Most lenders would prefer to stay away from such clients.
-However, monopolistic companies like utility and energy firms often operate with high debt levels due to their strong industry position.
+However, monopolistic companies like utility and energy firms can often operate safely with high debt levels, due to their strong industry position.

 Investors use gearing ratios to determine whether a business is a viable investment.
 Companies with a strong balance sheet and low gearing ratios more easily attract investors.
 Investors may view companies with a high gearing ratio as too risky.